-We've seen, so far, some downward pressure on cognitive theories to portray human concepts as mental entities that are as simple and streamlined as possible.
-This pressure comes, not only from the usual goal of parsimony, but also from the role that concepts play in immediate language comprehension.
+We have seen, so far, some downward pressure on cognitive theories to portray human concepts as mental entities that are as simple and streamlined as possible.
+This pressure comes not only from the usual goal of parsimony but also from the role that concepts play in immediate language comprehension.
 But there is also a great deal of upward pressure, pressure to include general knowledge about a category as part of its representation.
-For example, the presence of emergent properties in concept combinations suggests that people use background knowledge in interpreting these phrases.
+For example, the presence of emergent properties in concept combinations suggests that people Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. use background knowledge in interpreting these phrases.
 Similarly, people may bring background knowledge and theories to bear in classifying things, even when they know a decision rule for the category.
 Consider psychodiagnostic classification.
-Although DSM-IV (the official diagnostic manual of the American Psychological Association) is atheoretical and organized in terms of rules, there is clear evidence that clinicians develop theories of disorders and, contra DSM-IV, weight causally-central symptoms more than causally-peripheral symptoms (e.g. Kim and Ahn, in press, a).
-The same holds for laypeople (e.g. Furnham, 1995; Kim and Ahn, in press, b).
+Although DSM-IV(the official diagnostic manual of the American Psychological Association) is atheoretical and organized in terms of rules, there is clear evidence that clinicians develop theories of disorders and, contra DSM-IV, weight causally central symptoms more than causally peripheral symptoms (e.g., Kim & Ahn, 2002a).
+The same holds for laypeople (e.g. Furnham, 1995; Kim & Ahn, 2002b).

 In this section we examine the consequences of expanding the notion of a concept to include theoretical information about a category.
-In the case of the natural categories, this information is likely to be causal, since people probably view physical causes as shaping and maintaining these categories.
+In the case of the natural categories, this information is likely to be causal (see Buehner & Cheng, Chapter 12), since people probably view physical causes as shaping and maintaining these categories.
 For artifacts, the relevant information may be the intentions of the person creating the object (e.g., Bloom, 1996).
 The issues we raise here concern the content and packaging of these causal beliefs.